 Switching A Patient To Or From A Monoamine Oxidase Inhibitor (MAOI) Antidepressant

-At least 14 days should elapse between discontinuation of an MAOI intended to treat depression and initiation of therapy with WELLBUTRIN SR. Conversely, at least 14 days should be allowed after stopping WELLBUTRIN SR before starting an MAOI antidepressant [see CONTRAINDICATIONS and DRUG INTERACTIONS].
+At least 14 days should elapse between discontinuation of an MAOI intended to treat depression and initiation of therapy with WELLBUTRIN SR. Conversely, at least 14 days should be allowed after stopping WELLBUTRIN SR before starting an MAOI antidepressant [see CONTRAINDICATIONS, DRUG INTERACTIONS].

 Use Of WELLBUTRIN SR With Reversible MAOIs Such As Linezolid Or Methylene Blue